Katharina Schlacher, Ph.D.

 Momo Harris — Research Assistant II

-Momo has become Schlacher Lab’s resident “Mouse Lady” since joining in 2021, managing colonies and executing experiments for the majority of our animal models.
+Momo earned her B.S. in Biology from Brigham Young University in 2018.
+She has become Schlacher Lab’s resident “Mouse Lady” since joining in 2021, managing colonies and executing experiments for the majority of our animal models.
 Her main projects include embryo studies and drug treatment experiments for our Brca2/Rad51c mouse model.